Skip to content

 With each new release, the main equalizer from Fabfilter has gained more power.
 The Pro-Q 3 is a versatile equalizer that can handle practically any task you throw at it with ease and efficiency.
 Pro Q 3 has been updated to provide users the option to make any band dynamic, which means that the band won’t affect the signal until it reaches a certain threshold.
 If you require a relatively transparent, precise instrument for mastering, this EQ is a great option thanks to its wealth of capabilities.

 De-essing occurs frequently during mastering since boosting in the higher mids and highs might frequently be involved.
 For this application, I frequently use the Dynamic EQ mode.
 The Pro-Q 3 offers superb visual feedback via its stunning metering and will inform you if there is an excess in this (or any) frequency range in addition to your ears alerting you to problems in the 6–10 kHz range.
 I’ll put dynamic EQ mode on, create a band at the problematic frequency, and attenuate to taste.
-The option to select mid/side mode for each band increases the potency of this EQ.
+The option to select mid/side mode for each band increases the potency of this vst plugin passive eq.
 So I’ll make sure to arrange the band(s) appropriately if the problematic vocal-only occurs up the middle.

 Solid State Logic SSL Native X-EQ 2